Gabbo240900/758151/README.md

 Considering a new object that has unusual values in all of those variables should be considered possibly hazardous and should be further investigated.

+### Extra

+This section is dedicated to how this project could have been developed with more information.
+We believe that with more observations and other important variables such as mass and the type of the object, the models would have been more accurate (especially the A.N.N.).